 The rules apply only to shares that have been registered in the name of the same shareholder for an uninterrupted period of at least two years.
 This two-year period runs from the day on which the shares are registered, even if registration took place before the provision introducing double voting rights was adopted and before the company was listed.
 Shares converted into dematerialised form or to which title is transferred lose their double voting rights.

-Any powers not granted by law or the company's articles of association to the general meeting of shareholders are reserved to the board of directors.
-A number of decisions are reserved by law to the general meeting and cannot be delegated28 to the board of directors, such as approval of the financial statements and discharge of the directors and statutory auditor, the final appointment of directors and the statutory auditor, the initiation of claims by the company against its directors, winding-up of the company, or a merger or division.
-In 2010, a number of decisions relating to the remuneration of executive managers and directors were also made subject to the approval of the general meeting.
+A number of decisions are reserved by law to the general meeting and cannot be delegated12 to the board of directors, such as approval of the financial statements and discharge of the directors and statutory auditor, the appointment and remuneration of directors and the statutory auditor, the initiation of claims by the company against its directors, winding-up of the company, or a merger or division.

 One or more shareholders who, individually or collectively, hold 10 per cent of the share capital can also request the board of directors and the statutory auditor to call a general meeting.
 It is generally accepted that it is also possible for these shareholders to determine the agenda for the meeting.
 Pursuant to Article 7:130 of the CCA, shareholders holding at least 3 per cent of the share capital of a listed company have the right to submit proposals regarding items on the agenda and propose resolutions (this does not apply to meetings held on second call; namely meetings called because the required quorum was not met at the first meeting).